Diet and lifestyle can be some of the most powerful ways to boost the immune system.

-Those two little words strike fear in the heart of mamas everywhere.
-In fact, many are afraid of influenza, and for good reason.
-American immunity is pretty much a figment of the imagination with our processed, trans-fatty diets full of sugar, GMOs, synthetic ‘vitamins and nutrients’, lab-made coloring and pesticides/herbicides/chemicals.
-Heck, the “heart-healthy” Cheerios is FULL of glyphosate (Round Up).
-Then add the highly virulent seasonal Flu shot that is chock full of neuro-toxic aluminum and mercury, you really can’t go wrong – with getting the Flu and every other sickness you can imagine during Flu season, that is.
-In fact, heavy metal or chemical toxicity can present as a bad cold or flu.
+Add the highly virulent seasonal Flu shot that is chock full of neuro-toxic aluminum and mercury, and you really can’t go wrong – with getting the Flu and any other sickness you can imagine, that is.
+In fact, heavy metal and chemical toxicity can present as a bad cold or flu.
 (I know this from very personal experience.)

-So here are some powerful things we either use or do during this crazy time of year known as flu season.
+So here are some powerful things we either use or do to boost the immune system any time of the year, but especially during what’s known as flu season.

 #1 Essential Oils